In this comparison, we’ll be looking at two of the best performing iRobot robot vacuums, the

 Roomba S9 and 980

 Even if these variants look very different, there are similarities, which we’ll look at in this section.

 The first is the VSLAM technology that combines a camera sensor and SLAM, enabling both to traverse in a more predictable straight-line pattern.

-Using a camera helps these robots recognize landmarks to help them avoid obstacles better, provide these landmarks stay in place.
+Using a camera helps it recognize landmarks, helping them avoid obstacles better, provided these landmarks stay in place.

 But if you’ve done any photography, you’ll know that cameras heavily depend on light, which is the case for these robots.

 You’ll need to turn on the lights for it to function efficiently.